Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/03-templates/01-property-binding.md

 -   Frequently used with `@Input()` for parent → child communication

-# DOM Properties
+# DOM Properties in HTML

 ## Definition

-DOM Properties represent the current state of an element in the Document Object Model (DOM).
+DOM Properties represent the live state of an HTML element inside the browser's Document Object Model (DOM).

-They are part of the live DOM object and can change dynamically as the application runs.
+They are part of the JavaScript object representation of an element and can change dynamically while the application is running.

-In Angular, property binding updates DOM properties using:

-`[property]="expression"`
+Properties reflect the current value/state of an element.

 ------------------------------------------------------------------------

 ## Analogy

-Think of a light switch.
+Think of a smart TV remote.

--   The switch position (ON/OFF) represents the current state.
+-   The TV has current volume, brightness, and channel.
--   That state can change anytime.
+-   These values can change anytime.

-DOM properties represent the live state of an element.
+DOM properties behave like those live values --- they represent the current state.

 ------------------------------------------------------------------------